Q: What is a Signature Scholarship?

 Q: What do I wear for the interview?

 A: Remember that you are trying to impress the campus interviewers before, during, and after your interview.
-This includes how you dress while visiting campus.
+This includes how you dress while visiting campus or connecting virtually.
 Business casual and business professional attire are acceptable.

 Q: How are final Signature Scholarship decisions made?